apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**TikTok and Universal Music Group end feud with new agreement**
+**Apple Working To Fix Issue Causing iPhone Alarms To Not Sound**

-You can read more about it [here](https://www.theverge.com/2024/5/2/24146994/tiktok-universal-music-group-sign-deal-generative-ai).
+You can read more about it [here](https://www.ndtv.com/feature/apple-working-to-fix-issue-causing-iphone-alarms-to-not-sound-5569370).

 ## Requirements
 - Python 3.8